Real Estate Agent Litigation Lawyers

-When hiring or consulting a real estate agent or mortgage broker, it is vital that you understand what duties these agents are bound by when working on your case.
+When hiring or consulting a real estate agent or mortgage broker, it is vital that you understand what duties these agents are bound to when working on your case.

 Duties of Real Estate Agents and Brokers